JennyL5/yformatics/higher/physics/our-dynamic-universe/gravitation/notes.md

 ## Gravitational field strength

 Gravitational fields are areas where masses experience a force.
 We call this gravitational force weight, with the symbol 'W'.
-The weight can be calculated by the product of the mass of the object with the gravitational field strength:
+Weight can be calculated by the product of the mass of the object with the gravitational field strength:

 $$W = mg$$